 - Raise your hips slightly, and form a straight line from your head to your feet.

 - Hold the position for as long as you can before your form collapses.

 - Rest for a few minutes and repeat.

 - If this isn’t challenging enough, raise an arm and a leg to increase the difficulty level.

-Apart from strengthening the front abs, the side plank also comes with an added advantage of working the external obliques and transverse abdominis, thus helping you to carve out that dreamy physique you’ve always desired in your midsection.
+Apart from strengthening the front abs, the side plank also works the external obliques and transverse abdominis, helping you to carve out that dreamy physique in your midsection.
 Here’s how to do it:

 - Lie on your right side, supporting your body by placing your right forearm on the floor.

 - Place your left leg on the right leg while maintaining this position.

 - Lift your hip off the ground, maintaining a straight line from your shoulder to your feet.